nhsconnect/gpconnect/pages/appointments/appointments_use_case_retrieve_a_patients_appointments.md

 The Provider systems:
 - SHALL support the search prefixes `eq`, `gt`, `lt`, `ge` and `le`.
+- SHALL consider no search prefix to be the same as including the `eq` search prefix.

 #### FHIR Relative Request ####